Table of Contents

 T

-The numeric type of the values.
+The numeric type of the values, implementing INumber<TSelf>.

 Examples

-var values = new[] { 1.0, 2.0, 3.0 };
+var doubleValues = new[] { 1.0, 2.0, 3.0 };

-Console.WriteLine(mean); // Output: 2.0
+Console.WriteLine(doubleMean); // Output: 2.0

 Median<T>(ReadOnlySpan<T>, bool)